trb-a/cumalis-lisp/README.md

     * In S-expressions, hexadecial, octal, binary literals can't have digits.
   - Limited syntax-rules support.
     * Only lists are supported for now.
 No vector rules.
     * Only flat patterns are supported.
-No nexted patterns.
+No nested patterns.
     * Improper list patterns are not supported.
   - (eqv? "aaa" "aaa") returns #t. (like Javascript's "aaa" === "aaa" returns true).
-  - #!fold-case does downcase (by Javascript's String.toLowerCase).
+  - #!fold-case does downcase. (by Javascript's String.toLowerCase).
   - Strings doesn't handle surrogate pairs correctly.
 (Works like Javascript string).
-  - "Standard feature identifiers" are not defined.
   - "exact-integer-sqrt is very slow, can calculate exact integer & positive value.
   - toReferentialJSON / fromReferentialJSON can't serialize Javascript's class instances except simple (not extended) "Object" or "Array" instance.